 Medical personnel strapped Goodson to a board, his head and neck secure, and he was placed into the ambulance and taken to Queen of the Valley Medical Center.
-The procedure was normal and in accordance with rules regarding injuries to the head
+The procedure was normal and in accordance with rules regarding injuries to the head and neck.

 Palmer said he threw the pass toward Goodson, watched him cut up field and was walking back to the huddle when he heard the collision.
 The Raiders carried on with their practice while Goodson was being treated.

 "You don't want to say it, but it's part of the deal," Palmer said.
 "Sometimes they go off on stretchers.
 Sometimes they go off on the back of a little golf cart.
 Sometimes they go off on their own.
 It's just part of the game."

 The hit by Wheeler was delivered with much more contact than the usual training camp hit, with players usually backing off after the initial hit rather than following through with full contact.

 "I wasn't trying to avoid a collision.
 I was trying to hit him, but I didn't want to hit him hard like that," Wheeler said.
 "I didn't want to hurt anybody."

 Allen said he would review the hit but expressed to his team that it was part of the game.

 "Things are going to happen," Allen said.
 "It's unfortunate, but it's football.
 Obviously, as you get later into training camp and start seeing some of the heat, people get a little bit more irritable."

 With Jones out with a hamstring injury, Goodson was getting more work than starter Darren McFadden, whom the Raiders are attempting to keep healthy for the regular season.